Looking for Ways to Help Support California Wildfire Victims?

 Donating blood is one of the best ways how to help after a tragedy.
 Doing so can save lives and ensures hospitals have immediate access to supplies they need following any tragic event.

-There’s usually a dire need to build up blood supply in the event of a horrific disaster, and Hurricane Helene is no exception.
-In fact, the severe storms and flooding have caused thousands of donations to be cancelled and there is currently an urgent call for those in unaffected areas to give blood.
+There’s usually a dire need to build up blood supply in the event of a horrific disaster, and the California wildfires and recent snowstorms and hurricanes are no exception.
+There is currently an urgent call for blood donations.

 The American Red Cross is one of the major organizations asking for blood donations.
 Visit their website or download their app to make an appointment.
-Two other major organizations collecting blood are One Blood and The Blood Connection (TBC).
+Other major organizations collecting blood in the wake of recent disasters are ImpactLife, One Blood and The Blood Connection (TBC).

 Here are other reputable blood and plasma donation centers located across the United States, if you’d like to make a difference: